MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/Get-HelpPreview.md

 ```

 ### -ConvertDoubleDashLists

-Indicates that this cmldet converts double-hyphen list bullets into single-hyphen bullets.
+Indicates that this cmdlet converts double-hyphen list bullets into single-hyphen bullets.
 Double-hyphen lists are common in Windows PowerShell documentation.
+Markdown accepts single-hyphens
-Markdown accepts single-hyphens for lists.
+for lists.

 ```yaml
 Type: SwitchParameter